Can you bring medicine on a plane? Of course. But – as with most things related to air travel – there are a few rules you should be aware of first.

 - It may not be safe to travel — for yourself or others — if you are ill or recently had a specific injury or surgery.
 The CDC has a list of situations when you generally shouldn’t travel.
 Discuss with your doctor to be sure.

-Should travelers with specific medical conditions or disabilities need assistance, the TSA offers a free helpline.
+Should travelers with specific medical conditions or disabilities need assistance, the TSA offers several customer service options and a form where you can request TSA Cares Assistance.

 Follow Packing Rules